Saute RL: Almost Surely Safe Reinforcement Learning Using State Augmentation: Environments

 where $\bmx_{\rm target}$ is the position of the target (set to $ $) and $\bmx$ is the position of the arm in Cartesian coordinates.
 The environment is schematically depicted in Figure~\ref{fig:safe_fetch_reacher}.
 Overall the system has eleven states and two actions.

 \paragraph{Safety Gym.} We take the Static environment from~\cite{yang2021wcsac}, which is modifications of the safety gym environments~\cite{raybenchmarking}.
-The unsafe region is placed near the goal and the robot is place randomly, after the goal is reached the episode ends.
+The unsafe region is placed near the goal and the robot is placed randomly, after the goal is reached the episode ends.
 The safety cost is incurred at every time step spent in the blue area.
 This environment is schematically depicted in Figure~\ref{fig:static_env_gym}.
 We consider two robots: ``point'' with $46$ states and $2$ actions, and ``car'' with $56$ states and $2$ actions.
+Note that our variant of the safety gym environment has deterministic constraints, not randomly placed constraints as is common in other safety gym environments.
+We did so because our algorithm aims to deliver almost surely constraints and hence we did not want to contaminate our experiments with unsolvable problems.